stacksgov/sips/sips/sip-010/sip-010-fungible-token-standard.md

 Downstream consumers of contracts that implement this trait should be aware that the `name` and `symbol` function are not guaranteed to be globally unique.
 Because of this, consumers should be advised that `name` and `token` are only hints to provide a more human-readable experience.
 Care should always be taken to verify that a contract's identifier matches that of the token a client is intending to interact with.

+All of the functions in this trait return the `response` type, which is a requirement of trait definitions in Clarity.
+However, some of these functions should be "fail-proof", in the sense that they should never return an error.
+These "fail-proof" functions are those that have been recommended as read-only.
+If a contract that implements this trait returns an error for these functions, it may be an indication of a faulty contract, and consumers of those contracts should proceed with caution.

 ## Use of post conditions

 In addition to built-in methods for fungible token contracts, the Stacks blockchain includes a feature known as Post Conditions.
 By defining post conditions, users can create transactions that include pre-defined guarantees about what might happen in that contract.